ethanfurman/markdoc/doc/internals/rendering.md

 ### Documents

-`document.html` is used to convert the partial XHTML for a Markdown document into full, browser-ready XHTML.
+`document.html` is used to convert the partial HTML for a Markdown document into full, browser-ready HTML.
 It receives a context much like the following:

     :::python
     {
-      "content": "<h1>...", # The XHTML for the document.
+      "content": "<h1>...", # The HTML for the document.
       "title": "Some Document", # The extracted title of the document.
-      "crumbs": [("index", "/"), ("some-document", None)] # Breadcrumbs }
+      "crumbs": [("index", "Home", "/"), ("some-document", "Some-Document", None)], # Bread crumbs "path": "some-document" # Root-relative path to document }

 The `config` variable is also (globally) set to the configuration dictionary for the current wiki.